alexshtf/alexshtf.github.io/_posts/2025-08-19-Orthogonality.md

 0 = \int_{-1}^1 P_i(x) P_j(x) dx \sim \frac{2}{n} \sum_{k=1}^n P_i(x_k) P_j(x_k).
 $$

-So any column in the data-set the model observes during training is _uncorelated_ to the other columns coming from the same orthogonal basis, and thus any such column is in some sense _informative_.
+Hence, any column in the data-set the model observes during training is _uncorelated_ to the other columns coming from the same orthogonal basis, and thus in some sense carry information that the other columns do not have.

-Of course, feature informativeness is not always sufficient but is necessary.
-And I'd like to devote this post to studying it a bit deeper.
-Real data isn't uniformly distributed, and from an intuitive perspective, we can try to "uniformize" it by mapping raw features to quantiles.
-But does it really work here, both theoretically and practically?
-This is what we shall explore in this post.
-The associated notebook for reproducing all results is [here](https://github.com/alexshtf/alexshtf.github.io/blob/master/assets/orthogonality_informativeness.ipynb).
+Informativeness, of course, is not the only important trait of a good basis for non-linear features.
+In fact, even the _norms_ of the orthogonal basis are important, as argued a well-written and enlightening [paper](https://arxiv.org/abs/1903.09139)[^2] by Muthukumar et. al. But here, in this post, we focus mainly on orthogonality as informativeness.

 # Weighted orthogonality